Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Approach

-\textbf{Synthetic Training Set} To study how controlled synthetic data improve VLMs’ spatial reasoning, we construct a training dataset with the same structure as the evaluation data but using distinct color-shape combinations to avoid overlap.
-We include the four shapes (\emph{circle}, \emph{triangle}, \emph{square}, \emph{star}) in white and introduce \emph{plus} as an unseen shape in aforementioned six colors.
-This preserves balance across visual attributes while ensuring no color-shape combination is shared between training and testing.
-Images follow the same $672\times672$ layout and VQA formulation described in \cref{sec:methods:task}.
-The resulting dataset comprises 1,620 image-question pairs (972 colored plusses and 648 white shapes), balanced across all positions.
+\textbf{Synthetic Training Set} To study whether controlled synthetic data can improve VLMs' spatial reasoning, we construct a training dataset with the same structure as the evaluation data but distinct color-shape combinations to avoid overlap (i.e., white \emph{<shape>} or \emph{<color>} plus).
+The resulting dataset comprises 1,620\footnote{Computed as $(6 \text{ colored plusses} + 4 \text{ white shapes}) \times 2 \text{ sizes} \times 81 \text{ positions}$} image-question pairs, balanced across all positions.
 We keep 80\% (1296) of the dataset for training and 20\% (324) for validation.
 This configuration encourages the model to learn spatial reasoning independently of specific object shape or color cues, enabling an error-free analysis of controlled fine-tuning effects in both synthetic and unmatched real-world settings.

-\textbf{Real-World Evaluation Set} To assess transferability to real-world data, we construct training and evaluation datasets starting from the train and validation splits of COCO, as test annotation is not provided.
-For each image, we generate one or more VQA samples querying the position of a specific object category, \eg, \textit{``Where is the person?''}.
-To ensure unambiguous questions, we include only objects that appear as a single instance of their category within an image.
-The position of each target object is computed as the center of its bounding box and assigned to one of the nine grid regions defined in \cref{sec:methods:task}.
-We obtain a training set of 201,358 questions and 95,899 images, and an evaluation set of 8,548 questions and 4,109 images.
-We split the training set, keeping 80\% (161,086) for training and 20\% (40,272) for validation.
-While maintaining consistency with the synthetic setup, this dataset captures real-world scene variability (\ie, multiple objects, diverse layouts, and non-square aspect ratios) to provide a realistic and challenging benchmark for spatial reasoning.
-It serves as (\emph{i}) an \emph{unmatched} evaluation set to test transferability of models fine-tuned on synthetic data; and, (\emph{ii}) a \emph{matched} setting for models fine-tuned and tested on COCO-derived data.
-The COCO Absolute Position dataset provides a unified framework for comparing matched and unmatched fine-tuning regimes, enabling systematic analysis of how spatial reasoning skills acquired under controlled conditions transfer to real-world scenes.
+\textbf{Real-World Dataset} To assess transferability to real-world data, we construct training and test datasets starting respectively from the train and validation\footnote{Test annotation is not provided.} splits of COCO.
+For each image, we generate VQA samples that query the position of categories with a unique instance to avoid unambiguous questions (e.g., \textit{``Where is the person?''}).
+We obtain a training set of 161,086 image-question pairs, a validation set of 40,272 pairs, and a test set of 8,548 pairs.
+While remaining consistent with the synthetic setup, the dataset captures real-world variability (e.g., multiple objects, diverse layouts, and non-square aspect ratios) and enables systematic analysis of how absolute position is learned in synthetic settings and transfers to real-world scenes.